GregTrevellick/TrivialApisForIDE/src/Trivial.Ui.NumericTrivia/VsmpAssets/README.md

 - Aided and abetted by the good folks at [Numbers API](http://www.numbersapi.com).

 - Inspired by [Phil Haack's Encourage](https://marketplace.visualstudio.com/items?itemName=Haacked.Encourage) extension.

-- Contributions to this project are welcome by raising an [Issue][GitHubRepoIssuesURL] or submitting a [Pull Request][GitHubRepoPullRequestsURL].

 ## Options
 - Frequency of pop-up message delivery configurable